First of all it’s important to know that the quality and size of the cage is very strongly connected to your bird’s health and well-being.

 - And finally the Flight cage, also known as aviaries, comes with large width or height that is perfect for flying birds.
 Finches need a cage with more width while parrots need a cage with more height according to their flight habits.

 These are the details you want to pay attention to: the most important point of a cage is its size, as mentioned above.
-But you also look for a solid construction like made of metal or even better of stainless steel like the here presented flight cage.
+But you also look for a solid construction like made of wrought iron.
 You need a cage with strong latches, and it doesn’t matter if the cage has swing-out doors, sliding doors or hinged doors.
 And speaking of doors.
 The doors need to be big enough so you are able to reach your entire arm through the access door.